 Many first time entrepreneurs and CEOs disregard analyzing their market in the early days.
 This tendency is natural since market analysis is never easy, and you want to push forward on more important things, such as answering the question, “am I solving read pain?”.
 But once you are serious about your startup, a thorough market analysis is a precious step.
 It will help you:

 - Identify what size and type of company you can build around your idea or if it’s better to look for a better opportunity.

 How to define a market?

-Notice this definition lacks any requirements from the selles.
+Notice this definition lacks any requirements from the sellers.
 If they exist or not is beside the point.
 Also, there is no discussion about HOW the problem is solved, so very different solutions may compete in the same market.
-All solutions that can satisfy the customer need regardless of its business model or how it is delivered, compete in the same market and define it.
+All solutions that can satisfy the customer need regardless of its business model or its delivery compete in the same market and define it.

 Let’s look at a startup that automatically generates logos using AI based on the customers’ limited input.
 What is the relevant market for this kind of business, and what is its size?